Q- What is a pullip?

 Q- Do all the limited edition dolls come with numbered certificates?
 If not, which ones do.

-A-Comes with a numbered certificate- Leprotto, Savon, Happy Birthday Pullip Sets 1 & 2, Bianca, Oren, all of the seasonal Purezzas (Spring, Summer, Fall, Winter), Mitzi, Vivien, Haute LA & the Steampunk Set (Eos, Gyro, Rhiannon, Ra Muw & Apollo)
+A-Dolls that come with a numbered certificate- Leprotto, Savon, Happy Birthday Pullip Sets 1 & 2, Bianca, Oren, all of the seasonal Purezzas (Spring, Summer, Fall, Winter), Mitzi, Vivien, Haute LA & the Steampunk Set (Eos, Gyro, Rhiannon, Ra Muw & Apollo), Myra

-Does not come with a numbered certificate- The Another set (Another Alice, Another Queen, Another King, Another Soldier Rabbit & Another Clock Rabbit), Kirakishou, Jouet, Detective Shinku, Wizard of Oz Set (Dorothy, Tinman, Cowardly Lion & Scarecrow), Lala, Sola, Sala, Isolde, Chanti, Clara, Sweet Risa, Chloi, Snow Miku, both versions of Gothic & Lolita Psycho Yuki as well as both versions of Catwoman and Batgirl
+Dolls that do not come with a numbered certificate- The Another set (Another Alice, Another Queen, Another King, Another Soldier Rabbit & Another Clock Rabbit), Kirakishou, Jouet, Detective Shinku, Wizard of Oz Set (Dorothy, Tinman, Cowardly Lion & Scarecrow), Lala, Sola, Sala, Isolde, Chanti, Clara, Sweet Risa, Chloi, Snow Miku, both versions of Gothic & Lolita Psycho Yuki as well as both versions of Catwoman and Batgirl, Harley Quinn, Wonder Woman, Supergirl, Batman, Harley Quinn, Aira.

 Q- What are collaborations?
 Which dolls are collaborations?